 Tour Option: Getting a Skip the Line Paris Catacombs tour is best if you don’t want to risk waiting a long time.
 However, if you want to go it alone, the Catacombs also offers audio guides.

 8) Visit Montmartre & a Vineyard in Paris

 Yes, there is a vineyard in the center of Paris.
 Vignes du Clos is likely the smallest vineyard in the entire world and it is right in Montmartre.

 The vineyard is not owned by a rich family or a business.
-It is owned by the 18th arrondissement aka Montmartre.
-It is basically a park that produces local wine and uses the proceeds for social initiatives.
+It is owned by the 18th arrondissement which is referred to as Montmartre.
+Vignes du Clos is basically a park that produces local wine and uses the proceeds for social initiatives.

 7) Eat at La Maison Rose